Badging Configuration#

 Badge Penalties#

-Penalties reset badge progress based on learner activity.
-They are optional - a badge template can have zero or more.
+Penalties are optional.
+A badge template can have zero or more penalties.

 Important